zi-lin/zi-lin.github.io/index.md

 search_omit: true
 ---

-I am now a resident at **Google AI**, working with the Natural Language Understanding (NLU) team.
+I am a Ph.D. student in Computer Science at UCSD advised by [Jingbo Shang](https://shangjingbo1226.github.io/).
+Previously, I was a resident at **Google AI**, working with the Natural Language Understanding (NLU) team.
 I received my B.A. in **Computational and Applied Linguistics** from **Peking University**.
 My academic interests are interdisciplinary, including (1) using computational methods to investigate fundamental linguistic questions and (2) applying findings from linguistics to develop techniques for automatic natural language understanding.

 ## Education
+* University of California, San Diego
+*Sep.
+2021 - Present*
+Ph.D. in **Computer Science**

 * The Department of Chinese Language and Literature, Peking University
 *Sept.
 2015 - Jul.
 2019*
 B.A. in **Computational and Applied Linguistics**